 Someone else may pay your reinstatement fee for you as long as you provide a notarized statement authorizing payment.

-Obtain a Copy of Your DC Driver History Record
+Obtain a Copy of Your DC Driver Record

-You must satisfy all of your outstanding parking, photo, and moving violations in order to be eligible to pay a reinstatement fee
+You must satisfy all of your outstanding parking, photo, and moving violations in order to be eligible to reinstate your driver license or privilege

-Because you are restoring or reinstating your driver license or non-resident driving privileges, all stops on your driver history record, including outstanding tickets, must be paid in order to process your reinstatement fee.
+Because you are restoring or reinstating your driver license or non-resident driving privileges, all stops on your driver record, including outstanding tickets, must be paid in order to process your reinstatement.

 Clearing "Stops" on the National Driver Registry (NDR)

 A driver must reinstate his or her driver license or non-resident driving privileges in the state that has entered the stop on the National Driver Registry.
 The reinstatement will update to the National Driver Registry and clear the stop for tickets issued in the District of Columbia.
 The update will occur within twenty-four (24) to seventy-two (72) hours after the reinstatement fee is paid.